mylife-home/mylife-home-main/README.md

 - action window only impact 'views' (so client only)
 - on server model change (update from studio), it resend static model hash

+# Ameliorations v3

+## studio

+ - ui-designer
+   - control cannot go outside of window (create, move, resize)
+   - on window resize, compute control position ratio + force then to be inside window if on borders
+   - on window resize window cannot be smaller that larger of its control
+ - core-designer
+   - multi-select

+## ui

+ - faire CSS à la main

 # Roadmap

 ## Livrer irc-bridge + ui: